Maynard Dixon: Legacy

 There are three museums devoted to Dixon and his works.
 The largest collection of Dixon's works is at Brigham Young University, at the Museum of Art.

 The Maynard and Edith Hamlin Dixon House and Studio, operated by the Thunderbird Foundation, offers guided tours at Mount Carmel, Utah.
 The foundation is working to establish a separate museum and regional art center that would feature works by Maynard Dixon and his circle, Milford Zornes and his circle, as well as contemporary work by local artists.

 There is a Maynard Dixon Museum in the same complex as and owned by the Mark Sublette Medicine Man Gallery in Tucson, Arizona.
 Works by Dixon include paintings, watercolors, pastels, drawings, poetry, and illustrations.

 The full-length documentary film, Maynard Dixon: Art and Spirit (2007) was directed by Jayne McKay, and includes candid commentary from their children and extended family.
 The television program, Maynard Dixon: To the Desert Again (2007), was produced by KUED-TV.

-There is a statue of Maynard Dixon in front of Western Spirit: Scottsdale's Museum of the West.
+There is a statue of Dixon in front of Western Spirit: Scottsdale's Museum of the West.